Mixing and matching COVID-19 vaccines could provide superior immunity

 So far these small studies haven’t found any serious side effects associated with mixing vaccines, although researchers in the Com-COV study did note increased symptoms such as chills and headaches in people who received different vaccines.

-Are any countries giving mixed-vaccine regimens?
+Are any other countries besides the US giving mixed-vaccine regimens?

-Several are using vaccines created by different manufacturers for the first and second shots in their regimens, including Denmark, Italy, Canada, Vietnam, and South Korea.
+Several countries are using vaccines created by different manufacturers for the first and second shots in their regimens, including Denmark, Italy, Canada, Vietnam, and South Korea.
 Others are offering an extra dose of Pfizer or Moderna’s vaccine to people who were already fully immunized with other options.
 Among these are Cambodia, Germany, Turkey, and Indonesia.

 “Around the world there’s a huge problem with scarcity; we absolutely need to do better if we’re going to close those pockets where COVID is able to get in and then continue replicating and forming these really severe variants,” Lyke says.
 “So if we can stretch the vaccine that we have available in any way, or optimize the best way to give a booster, that’s really good information to have.”